-Some claim that democracy amounts to a tyranny of the majority.
+Some people claim that democracy amounts to a tyranny of the majority.
 They may conjure images of mob rule, as though a self-selected mob were to be regarded as somehow representative of a larger polity.
 Or they may cite historical examples of enslavement, war, and genocide popularly chosen by an elite citizenry, as though the enslaved or annihilated people themselves had ever been consulted on the matter affecting their lives.
 Opponents of democracy may object that it fails to guarantee the best decision — which begs the question: the best decision according to whom?
 And by whose criteria?
 Politics involves decisions based ultimately upon irreducibly subjective values.
 No more definitive method exists for determining the ‘best’ decision than democracy.
-To be charitable, the assertion that the majority can behave tyrannically may be true as far as it goes, but it ignores a more fundamental truth.
-Any decision (or indecision) affecting a group — whether made individually or collectively — is political and will inevitably involve curtailing some freedom.
+To be charitable, the assertion that the majority can behave tyrannically may be true as far as it goes, but it willfully ignores a more fundamental truth.
+However made, any decision (or indecision) affecting a group is political and will unavoidably involve curtailing some freedom.
 Imposition is inevitable in any nonunanimous decision.
 For example, the enforcement of a stop sign at a busy roadway intersection imposes the tyranny of impeding free movement, but it also reduces the tyranny of impeding safe movement.
 The question then becomes: Which tyranny is worse — imposing on any journey additional seconds of time, or additional risks of injury or death?
 (Or stated alternatively: Which freedom is more important — movement or safety?)
 Weighing those mutually exclusive options, a choice must be made among competing subjective values.
 Rule by the majority of those affected by the choice ensures the least amount of tyranny for the greatest number of people.